 Lord launched Daupe! in 2012 with the Double Feature EP, his first solo release as The Purist, a name he’d been using since 2009.
 With a sound steeped in slick, cinematic samples from his extensive record collection, the largely instrumental EP was anchored by two distinct New York rappers: underground veteran Roc Marciano, who got his start in the early 2000s within the Pete Rock-approved The UN, and Queens’ Action Bronson, a local chef who was in the process of re-inventing himself as a rap star.
 The connections were made through the internet: Lord stumbled across Marciano’s MySpace page in the late 2000s and heard some of himself in the rapper’s beat choices.
 “The first two tracks were samples I’d also flipped,” he recalls.
 The music was sparse, driven by melody instead of rhythm, requiring a rapper to “have great belief in his voice, cadence and personality,” Lord says.
 “People weren’t really making those kind of beats then.
 I knew we were on a similar vibe.”
 As for Bronson, Lord saw the video for “Shiraz,” in which Bronson strolls through New York sampling food and greeting fans, and decided he had to work with him.
 Those features helped position Daupe! as a label on the ascent.

 “I’d been doing beats like that for five years,” Lord says of his debut.
 “Most of my productions are based on finding these samples that can’t be recreated in a box—sick instrumentations, beautiful chords.”
-To help compliment the music’s cinematic mood, Lord called upon an acquaintance from his hometown of Chichester, in the south of England, to create a cover inspired by the Blaxploitation movies of the 1970s.
+To help complement the music’s cinematic mood, Lord called upon an acquaintance from his hometown of Chichester, in the south of England, to create a cover inspired by the Blaxploitation movies of the 1970s.
 Darrell Krum, aka Mr. Krum, provided Daupe! with its visual aesthetic: old-school style with a modern sheen.
 “It was a match made in heaven,” Lord says.

 Finding Marciano was “a real affirmation” for Lord that he should pursue both his sound and vision.
 His intuition was correct.
 Shifting his focus solely to rap, Lord began steadily building Daupe!
 TR-Ill arrived in 2013, another album by The Purist, this one featuring a Detroit upstart named Danny Brown and UK rapper and grime MC CASisDEAD.
 Once again, Lord landed those collaborations just as both artists were attracting attention.
 Next came Chicago rapper Tree and producer A-Villa, who expanded the label’s sound and guest roster further.